calkinssean/PhotoFire/README.md

 # PhotoFire
 Firebase photopicker revamped

-Created mostly for practicing subclassing NSOperationQueue
+Using new Firebase, created for practicing uploading and downloading files from firebase in another app.